shahzina/Cancer-In-America/ReadMe.md

 ### Data used:
-Mortality, Incidence, Demographics and Risk Factors data was ubtained from https://statecancerprofiles.cancer.gov/ as CSV files.
+Mortality, Incidence, Demographics and Risk Factors data was obtained from https://statecancerprofiles.cancer.gov/ as CSV files.
 Data was converted into SQLITE database for storage and retreaval.

 Risk Factors Data: